nathaneltitane/dextop/README.md

 `echo update > "${HOME}"/.dextop/dextop-update`

-Dextop will automatically fetch all relevant utilities and replace them withthe up-to-date versions.
+Dextop will automatically fetch all relevant utilities and replace them with the up-to-date versions.

 Automatic utility updates on login can be disabled as follows:

 `echo '' > "${HOME}"/.dextop/dextop-update`

+### General Dextop updates

+As the project evolves, certain utilities may change either significantly or some new utilities may be introduced into the Dextop ecosystem.

+To ensure Dextop runs as expected, manual updates can be run by downloading and executing the update routine from the latest dextop deployment script as follows:

+`curl -s -L run.dxtp.app > dextop && bash dextop -u dextop`

 ### Audio: